PacktPublishing/The-Ultimate-Guide-To-Snowpark/README.md

-# Snowpark Python for Data Engineering
+# Definitive Guide to Snowpark
-Snowpark Python for Data Engineering, published by Packt
+Definitive Guide to Snowpark, published by Packt